Diseases

 • Effectiveness of vaccines / Main shortcomings of current vaccines

-Vaccination is not convenient as a control tool for SVD.
-Although humoral response with neutralizing antibodies is expected to be effective against SVD, cost/benefit evaluation of vaccine production does not support this practice because: the disease is mostly sub-clinical and studies indicate that a DIVA strategy is difficult to be developed for SVDV.
+Not applicable as no vaccines have been used.
+Vaccination has been shown not to be convenient as a control tool for SVD.
+Although humoral response with neutralizing antibodies is expected to be effective against SVD, cost/benefit evaluation of vaccine production does not support this practice because the disease, in the last period of circulation in Europe, was mostly sub-clinical and studies indicate that a DIVA strategy was difficult to be developed for SVDV.

-• Commercial potential for vaccines in Europe
+• Commercial potential for vaccines

 None, see previous points.